rust-lang/wg-async/src/design_docs/async_stack_traces.md

 For example, we might be able to add a flag indicating that a certain function should be hidden from the backtrace.
 To do this, we would first need to make sure existing debugging formats such as DWARF and PDB are able to encode such information.
 If there is already support for this, then it's likely debuggers would benefit as well since they would also be able to display trimmed backtraces.
+It is worth noting that this solution would not help much for builds without debug symbols.

 A third option is to use some kind of name based heuristics.
 For example, by default we may want to only show frames in the root crate, although this may be too restrictive for large projects.